dhoesle/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+  Tokens are strings of cryptic text, which can be stored on the client-side using local storage or session storage.
+The server can readily tell the client that it issued the token.
+It can also read the token and make decisions for data transfer based on the client’s permission.

 - [ ] What steps can you take in your web apps to keep your data secure?

+  Through client-side authentication.
+Using tokens and protected routes.

 - [ ] Describe how web servers work.

+  Web Servers are connected to the internet, and store the code for different websites to be shared across the world at all times.
+When we load the code for our websites, or web apps, on a server like this, we would say that the server is “hosting” our website/app.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+  Post = Create
+  Get = Read
+  Put = Update
+  Delete = Delete

 ## Project Set Up